GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 .. include:: common_SYN_OPTs.rst_

-Modern Mode is Experimental!
+Modern Mode is Experimental until GMT 6 is released!

 In GMT modern mode there are five new commands that are used to manage a GMT workflow.
-In modern mode many common GMT options have been made obsolete and explicitly specifying the previous region or projection is now implicit.
-Finally, the default output format for illustrations is now PDF, but you can change this and request more than one format for your plots.
+In modern mode, many common GMT options have been made obsolete and explicitly specifying the previous region or projection is now implicit.
+Finally, the default output format for illustrations is now PDF, but you can change this and even request more than one format for your plots.

-A GMT modern session is enabled by **gmt begin** and is terminated by **gmt end**.
-Within a session you may also use the **gmt figure** command to control names and formats for multi-figure scripts, the **gmt subplot** for building multi-panel figures, and **gmt revert** to remove layers from the current plot.
+A GMT modern session is initiated by **gmt begin** and is terminated by **gmt end**.
+Within a modern session you may also use the **gmt figure** command to control names and formats for multi-figure scripts, the **gmt subplot** command for building multi-panel figures, and **gmt revert** to remove layers from the current plot.